Elmwood Cemetery (Birmingham, Alabama): Background

 In the late 1930s, Mexican sculptor Dionicio Rodriguez created a number of large concrete sculptures for the cemetery, including a palm tree, a bridge, and a fallen log 'carved' into a bench.

 This cemetery was whites only until 1970 when the family of a black soldier who died in Vietnam won a lawsuit in federal court to force the cemetery to allow their son to be buried there.

-It has a chapel funeral home at 800 Dennison Avenue Southwest which was established in 1962 by the Lackey family for Johns-Ridout's Mortuary.
-The cemetery is part of the Dignity Memorial chain.
+Its funeral home was established in 1962 by the Lackey family for Johns-Ridout's Mortuary.
+This cemetery is part of the Dignity Memorial chain.

 This cemetery is roughly bounded by Martin Luther King, Jr. Drive, Dennison Avenue Southwest, 14th Place Southwest, and railroad tracks.
 The main entrance is directly across from 6th Avenue Southwest.
 There is a secondary entrance on Martin Luther King Drive just behind the Johns-Ridout's Mortuary.

 It is made up of about fifty large blocks, of varying shapes and sizes, each of which contains up to several hundred lots; each lot contains as many as eight or ten burial plots.
 As of early 2017, the cemetery contained about 130,000 burials.
 Notable sections include at least two areas dedicated to newborns and infants, with brass plaques that say "BABYLAND" on them.
 There are also four mausoleums.

-Elmwood's mausoleum chapel would be used as a venue for closed-casket funerals if a body has not been embalmed.
-Its funeral home chapel would be used for open-casket funerals or closed-casket funerals whenever a body has been embalmed for both the visitation and service.
+Elmwood's mausoleum chapel was used for closed-casket funerals if a body had not been embalmed.
+Its funeral home chapel was used for open-casket funerals or closed-casket funerals whenever a body has been embalmed for both the visitation and service.

 The body of 16th Street Baptist Church bombing victim, Denise McNair was exhumed from Shadow Lawn Memorial Park to this cemetery by her parents in August 2007.